Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 The popularity factors often narrow our decisions.

-But there are many clear pros of learning a new language like Indonesian.
+However, there are many clear pros to learning a new language like Indonesian.
 The benefits outweigh any fears you may have.

 Allow me to convince you that it is really worth picking up!